McHatton History, Family Crest & Coats of Arms

 The surname McHatton was first found in the area of Argyllshire on the Isle of Bute, and literally translated means the "servant of St. Catan," the patron saint of Bute, Skye, Colonsay, Gigha.
 St. Catan was said to have lived at the Abbey of Inchaffray on the isle of Skye.

-Important Dates for the McHatton family
+Early History of the McHatton family

 This web page shows only a small excerpt of our McHatton research.
 Another 61 words (4 lines of text) covering the years 1424, 1465, 1672, 1670 and 1685 are included under the topic Early McHatton History in all our PDF Extended History products and printed products wherever possible.